About Us

 Learning and Creating Together

-We organize hands-on workshops and courses where children, youth, and adults learn to create with what’s at hand.
+We organize hands-on workshops and courses where people of all ages learn to create with what is at hand.
 From crafting musical instruments and toys to designing useful everyday objects, participants explore practical skills while discovering new ways of thinking about materials, waste, and art.
 Abastan is also a gathering place for artists and makers who spend time with us while pursuing their own projects.
-There’s always room for new people, spontaneous ideas, and surprising collaborations!
+There is always room for new people, spontaneous ideas, and surprising collaborations!

 Nurturing a Community

 Abastan is not a rigid institution but a community based on trust, friendship, and generosity.
-We not only work together but also have fun.
-Together, we create an environment of playfulness where all feel safe to try and fail and where people from around the world can find solace in turbulent times.
+We work together and we have fun together.
+We create an environment of playfulness where everyone feels safe to try and fail, and where people from around the world can find solace in turbulent times.

 Transforming Ordinary Spaces into Places of Creativity

-We organize exhibitions, theater and music performances in homes, gardens, bus stops, and other everyday spaces, showing creativity shouldn’t be confined to formal cultural institutions.
+We bring exhibitions, workshops, theater and music performances into homes, gardens, bus stops, and other everyday spaces, showing that creativity belongs everywhere and shouldn't be confined to formal cultural institutions.

 Caring for the Environment

 We practice low-waste living and encourage a deeper connection to the local environment.
-In our work, we draw on materials from our surroundings: we shape ceramics from local clay, make pigments from soils, stones, and plants, and design paper with dried plants we collect.
-We cultivate gardens, encourage respect for local ecosystems, regularly take stray dogs for vaccination and medical treatment and actively promote humane treatment of all animals.
+In our work, we draw on materials from our surroundings: we shape ceramics from local clay, make pigments from soils, stones, and plants, design paper with dried plants we collect.
+We cultivate gardens, encourage respect for local ecosystems, regularly take stray dogs for vaccination and medical treatment, and actively promote humane treatment of all animals.
+Two Abastan aritists have also been leading an initiative focused on recycling plastic and transforming it into artworks and design objects.

 Placemaking Through Stories and Art